Misconceptions about HIV/AIDS: HIV survives for only a short time outside the body

 HIV can survive at room temperature outside the body for hours if dry (provided that initial concentrations are high), and for weeks if wet (in used syringes/needles).
 However, the amounts typically present in bodily fluids do not survive nearly as long outside the body—generally no more than a few minutes if dry.

 HIV can infect only homosexual men and drug users

 HIV can transmit from one person to another if an engaging partner is HIV positive.
 In the United States, the main route of infection is via homosexual anal sex, while for women transmission is primarily through heterosexual contact.
 It is true that anal sex (regardless of the sex of the receptive partner) carries a higher risk of infection than most sex acts, but most penetrative sex acts between any individuals carry some risk.
 Properly used condoms can reduce this risk.

-An HIV-infected female cannot have children
+An HIV-infected person cannot have children

 HIV-infected women remain fertile, although in late stages of HIV disease a pregnant woman may have a higher risk of miscarriage.
 Normally, the risk of transmitting HIV to the unborn child is between 15 and 30%.
 However, this may be reduced to just 2–3% if patients carefully follow medical guidelines.